microsoft/PartsUnlimitedMRPmicro/deploy/README.md

-# Scripts to deploy the whole environment and the application using bash
+# Deploy the infrastructure and application using az cli

-Those steps allow you to deploy the whole environment from your local machine using Docker, AKS, ACR and MongoDB.
+These steps deploy the whole environment from your local machine using Docker, AKS, ACR and MongoDB via the az cli.

 If you want to learn on how you can automate the deployment using DevOps practices, you can look at the [Hands on Labs section.](https://microsoft.github.io/PartsUnlimitedMRPmicro/hols/circleci.html)

-## Setup prerequisites and variables

-### Local Prerequisites
+Steps to follow:

+1. Pre-requisite setup
+2. Create the infrastructure
+3. Prep the AKS cluster
+4. Load the application CosmosDB data
+5. Install the application suite

+## 1. Pre-requisite setup

+Change `READY_LOCATION` variable to the desired azure datacenter and optionally `READY_RG` and `READY_PATH` variables then execute the script below.

 ```bash
 # Variables